 - If the odds deviate too much from the rest of the market, bookmakers are able to void bets placed on that game.
 Imagine the following scenario: you are following the recommendation in the screenshot above, by placing money on a home win at Mybet, a draw at Vulkan bet, but when you are trying to place a money on an away win at Leonbet, you are limited to place a maximum of $1.
 You are now unable to complete the surebet, which results in a huge negative expected value on the bet.
-Now whether you are investing in stocks or sports the most important principle is to avoid loosing money, because if you loose 50% of your capital ($10 000 → $5000), you will need to increase it by 100%, just to return to the starting point ($5000 → $10 000).
+(If you are unfamiliar with the statistical concept of expected value (EV), read this short article) Now whether you are investing in stocks or sports the most important principle is to avoid loosing money, because if you loose 50% of your capital ($10 000 → $5000), you will need to increase it by 100%, just to return to the starting point ($5000 → $10 000).

 - You will need to distribute your capital and thus tie up your capital across a very wide range of bookmakers to take advantage of the surebet opportunities.

 Because of the disadvantages with arbitrage trades (surebets) listed above, a better strategy is to place a high volume of +EV trades.
 An example of a value trade would be to place money on a home win to Liverpool, which has a +6.06% EV.
 Over a large sample size placing +EV trades should be a profitable strategy in theory.
-This is based on the assumption that Pinnacle odds accurately reflect the true probability of a game’s outcome, which will be discussed next.
+This is based on the assumption that the Asian Bookmaker's odds accurately reflect the true probability of a game’s outcome, which is covered in this article.